utkdigitalinitiatives/libgrafana/readme.md

 - [ ] create a task or handler to make sure prometheus is started and enabled
 - [ ] set project inventory so that it will actually target my live server (magpie)
 - [ ] deploy

+##### Mar.
+4th:
+Updated task list:
+- [x] create a servicefile for prometheus to work as a systemd unit
+- [x] create a task or handler to make sure prometheus is started and enabled
+- [ ] deal with SELinux, which is preventing the systemd unit from starting
+- [ ] test to make sure everything is properly enabled and started between reboots
+- [ ] set project inventory so that it will actually target my live server (magpie)
+- [ ] deploy